-Muslims call for French goods boycott to protest caricatures - Up News Info
+Muslims Call for French Goods Boycott to Protest Caricatures - Up News Info

+DUBAI, United Arab Emirates — Muslims in the Middle East and beyond on Monday broadened their calls for boycotts of French products and protests, as a clash over depictions of the Prophet Muhammad and the limits of free speech intensified.

+Kuwaiti stores pulled French yogurts and bottles of sparkling water from their shelves, Qatar University canceled a French culture week, and calls to stay away from the Carrefour grocery store chain were trending on social media in Saudi Arabia and the United Arab Emirates.
+Protests have been held in Iraq, Turkey and the Gaza Strip, and Pakistan’s parliament passed a resolution condemning the publication of cartoons of the prophet.

 The beheading earlier this month of a French teacher who had shown caricatures of the prophet in class has once again ignited a debate over such depictions — which Muslims consider blasphemous.
-The growing confrontation is raising political tensions between France and some Muslim-majority nations and could put pressure on French companies.
+The growing confrontation is raising political tensions between France and some Muslim-majority nations, especially Turkey, and could put pressure on French companies.
+Other European countries have also entered the fray in support of France.

-French President Emmanuel Macron has vigorously defended such depictions as protected under the right to free speech.
+French President Emmanuel Macron has vigorously defended such depictions as protected by the right to free speech.
 At a memorial for the teacher last week, Macron said: “We won’t renounce the caricatures.”

 On Sunday, he appeared to double down.
 In tweets published in both Arabic and English, he wrote: “We will not give in, ever.”
 He added, however, that France does not accept hate speech and respects all differences.

 His government plans a bill aimed at rooting out what Macron calls “Islamist separatism,” which he contends has created a parallel culture in France, one that rejects French laws and norms.
-While he blamed some of this separatism on France’s brutal colonial past in North Africa, he was quoted as saying Islam is “a religion that is in crisis all over the world” and that Muslim positions are “hardening.”
+While he blamed some of this separatism on France’s brutal colonial past in North Africa, he was quoted as saying Islam is “a religion that is in crisis all over the world.”

 Macron’s stance has drawn anger from both everyday people and some political leaders in the Muslim world.

-The owner of Carrefour stores in the Middle East issued a statement saying the brand is a fully owned and operated business of the United Arab Emirates-based Majid Al Futtaim.
-The company said it understands there is some concern among consumers across the region but noted that it employs 37,000 people and is “proud to be from the region and for the region.”
+The owner of Carrefour stores in the Middle East issued a statement saying that, in the region, the brand is a fully owned and operated by United Arab Emirates-based Majid Al Futtaim.
+The company noted that it employs 37,000 people and is “proud to be from the region and for the region.”

 In France, a law aimed at addressing the country’s role during Nazi occupation specifically mentions that anti-Semitism and Holocaust denial are crimes, but it can also be used to prosecute anti-Muslim discrimination — or hate speech, in general.

-Egypt’s top cleric, Sheikh Ahmed el-Tayeb, who is also the Grand Imam of Al-Azhar, Sunni Islam’s highest seat of learning, condemned what he said was a systematic campaign aimed at dragging Islam into political conflicts and discord.

-Turkish President Recep Tayyip Erdogan has been the most vocal on the political front, saying Macron needed his head examined and had lost his way.
+Turkish President Recep Tayyip Erdogan has been the most vociferous in his criticism among political leaders, saying Macron needed his head examined and had lost his way.
 France responded by recalling its ambassador to Turkey.
+On Monday, Erdogan also called on Turks not to purchase French goods.

-Pakistan’s Prime Minister Imran Khan said the French leader chose to encourage anti-Muslim sentiment and deliberately provoke Muslims by encouraging the display of blasphemous cartoons targeting Islam.
-Pakistan also summoned the French ambassador to lodge a protest over Macron’s condoning of the caricatures.
+Both Jordan and Pakistan have summoned the French ambassador in their countries to express their displeasure.
+Pakistani Prime Minister Imran Khan accused the French leader chose to encourage anti-Muslim sentiment.

 Amid the political barbs, neither Erdogan nor Khan has publicly condemned the killing of the French teacher.